We're giving you the chance to win back the value of your meal - every time you dine this month!

 small park cafe with bread and feta brunch

 What: Set right on the edge of the park, Sylva is quickly becoming a fast favourite for locals.
-It’s a welcoming sustainable cafe with a community feel to it.
+It’s a welcoming sustainable cafe with a community feel to it, with a quaint selection of picnic tables for those looking to sit outside.
 Dishes here cover broadly Mediterranean fare, often adapted from the recipe books of head chef Shuli’s family roots.
-The thing to order here are swirling morning buns, stuffed and drizzled with homemade ricotta and dulce de leche made from the milk that would otherwise be wasted during the coffee-making process.
-But there’s a fine selection of fresh and hearty summery plates too.
+Weekend brunches include bruschetta with labneh and za'atar, schnitzel sandwiches with tahini and pickled cucumber, or homemade granola with seasonal fruit and yoghurt.

 Where: Folkestone Gardens, Trundleys Road, SE8 5JE